This post contains affiliate links. Please see my disclosure about affiliate links here.

 What is a travel blog?

-A blog is a type of website which is updated regularly in the form of posts.
-These posts can be stories and/or snippets of information, reviews, photographs, images, podcasts and other types of content which can be uploaded online.
+A blog is a type of website that is updated regularly in the form of posts.
+These posts can be stories and/or snippets of information, reviews, photographs, images, podcasts and other types of content that can be uploaded online.

 A blogger is a person who writes blogs…right?

 Correct…sort of.
 A blogger is someone who creates a blog, regularly uploads content to that blog and subsequently publishes it as a post.